OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/failover_recovery.md

 Once the Ceph images in the pool at Site B are promoted, it's time to create the VMs that will run on Site B. To create each VM, you can use the VM template file created [above](#create-vm-templates).

-To create a VM from a template, at Site B run as user `oneadmin`:
+To create a VM from a template, on the Front-end at Site B run as user `oneadmin`:

 ```bash
 onevm create <VM template file>
 ```

-Then, you proceed to instantiate and operate the VM as normal.
+Then, proceed to instantiate and operate the VM as normal.

 ## Failback